levitsky/pyteomics/doc/source/data.rst

 :py:mod:`pyteomics.pepxml` has the same structure as :py:mod:`pyteomics.mzml`.
 The function :py:func:`pyteomics.pepxml.read` iterates through Peptide-Spectrum matches in a pepXML file and returns them as a custom dict.
+Alternatively, you can use the :py:class:`pyteomics.pepxml.PepXML` interface.

 .. code-block:: python